Willyb15/Data-Science-Python/Week1/day2-intro_python/intro_python_lecture.md

 There are a number of base numeric variable types built into Python.
 The ones that we will be looking at today are `ints` (short for integers), `floats` (short for floating point decimal numbers), and `complex`, which contain real and imaginary parts stored as floats.

-Lets experiment with using these types in the IPython console.
+Let's experiment with using these types in the IPython console.
 Type the number 7 and hit enter.
 You should see something like this.

 ```python
 In [1]: 7